sparecattil/SkyFare/README.md

 ---

-### 9. Open MongoDB Compass
+### 9. Run MongoDB

-- Connect to localhost on MongoDB
+- Open MongoDB Compass and connect to localhost

 ---